photocurio/bird-hotspot/README.md

 # bird-hotspot

-a web app to find birdwatching hotspots
+A web app to find birdwatching hotspots

+Built with 11ty and Mapbox.
+Data from ebird.